CraftAcademyLabs/ca_course/ionic/the_back-end.md

 end
 ```

 Does it work?
+Fire up ypur server with `rails s` and visit `http://localhost:3000/api/v0/ping`

 ### Adding a User class
-We know that we will be accessing our Rails app from an api and that we will require authentication.
+We know that we will be accessing our Rails app from an external client and that we will require authentication.
 At this point you are familiar with Devise - one of the most popular authentication libraries for Rails applications.
 We will be using [`devise_token_auth`](https://github.com/lynndylanhurley/devise_token_auth) a token based authentication gem for Rails JSON APIs.
 It is designed to work well with [`ng-token-auth`](https://github.com/lynndylanhurley/ng-token-auth) the token based authentication module for AngularJS.

 As usual, we will be testing our units with RSpec and in order to make writing our specs a breeze, we will use `shoulda-matchers`, but this is probably old news for you at this stage.
 Again, if you need some pointers please go back in this documentation and revisit the [BDD with Rails](https://craftacademy.gitbooks.io/coding-as-a-craft/content/bdd_with_rails.html) chapter.

 Make sure you install the `devise_token_auth` gem by adding it to your `Gemfile` and run `bundle install`.
+Note that you don't need to add `gem 'devise'` since `devise_token_auth` requires it automatically.

 !FILENAME Gemfile
 ```ruby
 gem 'devise_token_auth'
 ```
-Using a generator that the gem provides we can create a user model, define routes, etc. Run the following command for an easy one-step installation.
+Using a generator that the gem provides, we can create a user model, define routes, etc.

+Run the following command for an easy one-step installation.
 ```
 $ rails g devise_token_auth:install auth
 ```